Name Changing Token (NCT) Price Up 14.9% This Week

-Name Changing Token (CURRENCY:NCT) traded 12.8% lower against the U.S. dollar during the twenty-four hour period ending at 19:00 PM Eastern on November 22nd.
-Name Changing Token has a total market cap of $3.16 million and $122,319.00 worth of Name Changing Token was traded on exchanges in the last 24 hours.
-Over the last week, Name Changing Token has traded up 14.9% against the U.S. dollar.
-One Name Changing Token coin can now be purchased for $0.0802 or 0.00000141 BTC on major exchanges.
+Name Changing Token (CURRENCY:NCT) traded down 12.8% against the U.S. dollar during the one day period ending at 18:00 PM E.T. on November 23rd.
+During the last seven days, Name Changing Token has traded up 14.9% against the U.S. dollar.
+One Name Changing Token coin can currently be purchased for about $0.0802 or 0.00000141 BTC on major cryptocurrency exchanges.
+Name Changing Token has a total market capitalization of $3.16 million and $122,319.00 worth of Name Changing Token was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.